 - Scheduling and distribution of reports via e-mail

-One of the most powerful features of Compliance Monitor can be found within its baseline comparison.
+One of the most powerful features of Compliance Monitor for IBM i can be found within its baseline comparison.
 System value policies can be defined and used to rapidly determine regulatory and policy non-compliance.
 Filters can sequester compliant values, focusing attention exclusively on issues regardless of the number of servers or partitions that are included in the report.

-Compliance Monitor is a game-changer for organizations wishing to perform compliance or forensic reporting.
+Compliance Monitor for IBM i is a game-changer for organizations wishing to perform compliance or forensic reporting.
 Even those without formal regulatory mandates will benefit from the increased awareness of server configuration—an awareness that inevitably results in better security.
 Automating this important but time-consuming business function alleviates the need to manually generate, extract, consolidate, and disseminate security reports so that you can spend more time with your family this holiday season.